Centuries of history with timeless hospitality

 With a history spanning more than eight centuries, Carton House has seen many changes.

-The estate first came into the ownership of the FitzGerald family shortly after Maurice FitzGerald played an active role in the capture of Dublin by the Normans in 1170 and was rewarded by being appointed Lord of Maynooth, an area covering townlands which include the now luxurious Carton House Hotel Ireland.
+The estate first came into the ownership of the FitzGerald family shortly after Maurice FitzGerald played an active role in the capture of Dublin by the Normans in 1170 and was rewarded by being appointed Lord of Maynooth, an area covering townlands which include what is now our hotel.

 His son became Baron Offaly in 1205 and his descendant John FitzGerald, became Earl of Kildare in 1315.
 Under the eighth earl, the FitzGerald family reached pre-eminence as the virtual rulers of Ireland between 1477 and 1513.